Frequently Asked Questions

 The OFAC Essentials Certificate Course is an online training course of approximately 6-7 hours.
 At the end there is an online quiz that you can take from your computer at home or at work.
 This course is US specific and only covers OFAC.
 The course is repeated several times each year, starting in January 2019.
 Those who take the course and pass the quiz will obtain a “Certificate of Completion” for this course.

-The objective of the certification program is to set the standard for the sanctions profession, and to make Certified Sanctions Specialists (CSS) widely recognized as trained and credentialed specialists in the anti-money laundering field.
+The objective of the CSS certification program is to set the standard for the sanctions profession, and to make Certified Sanctions Specialists (CSS) widely recognized as trained and credentialed specialists in the sanctions field.

 How many people have taken the CSS Certiﬁcation exam so far?